conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ## Hooks under development

-In the documentation we proposed some ideas and small [examples](https://docs.conan.io/en/latest/extending/hooks.html) about hooks like attribute checks in the recipe, package signing or source code download immutability.
+In the documentation, we proposed some ideas and small [examples](https://docs.conan.io/en/latest/extending/hooks.html) about hooks like attribute checks in the recipe, package signing or source code download immutability.
 We have already implemented the attribute checker linter as a hook.

-Together with this we created a hooks repository to start developing ourselves useful hooks for the community and we already got some pull requests and bunch of issues with ideas on how to improve the hooks integration with Conan and discuss things like the configuration, testing, documentation...
+Together with this, we created a hooks repository to start developing ourselves useful hooks for the community and we already got some pull requests and a bunch of issues with ideas on how to improve the hooks integration with Conan and discuss things like the configuration, testing, documentation...

-In this post we want to share the hooks created in this repo and how to use them.
+In this post, we want to share the hooks created in this repo and how to use them.

 ### Attribute Checker